skolbot.AI Chatbot for Schools

 Use this matrix to score each candidate solution.
 Each criterion is rated from 1 (insufficient) to 5 (excellent), then multiplied by its weight.

 How to interpret the score.
 Below 3/5, the solution has structural gaps.
 Between 3 and 4, it works with trade-offs.
-Above 4, it covers the needs of a European higher education institution.
+Above 4, it covers the needs of an American higher education institution.

 FAQ